AustinMaddison/austinmaddison.github.io/content/about/_index.md

 # About Me
 I am a programmer/designer navigating the intersection of technology and art.
 I'm currently an undergraduate student majoring in computer science at Mahidol University.
 Although I'm pivoting away from a career focused in purely on design and technical art, my passion remains in computer graphics.

-By all means I am not a computer graphics expert, I been a computer graphics artist and enthusiast and only begun my journey into nitty gritty parts of computer graphics technology.
+By all means I am not a computer graphics expert.
+I have been a computer graphics artist and enthusiast for years and only recently begun my journey into nitty gritty parts of computers and programming.

 Currently, I'm particularly interested in proprietary tooling, scene description and shader development for real-time and offline productions.